JuliaLang/julia/doc/stdlib/linalg.rst

 .. function:: Tridiagonal(dl, d, du)

-   Construct a tridiagonal matrix from the lower diagonal, diagonal, and upper diagonal
+   Construct a tridiagonal matrix from the lower diagonal, diagonal, and upper diagonal, respectively.
+The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with ``full``.

 .. function:: Bidiagonal(dv, ev, isupper)

-   Constructs an upper (isupper=true) or lower (isupper=false) bidiagonal matrix using the given diagonal (dv) and off-diagonal (ev) vectors
+   Constructs an upper (isupper=true) or lower (isupper=false) bidiagonal matrix using the given diagonal (dv) and off-diagonal (ev) vectors.
+The result is of type ``Bidiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with ``full``.

+.. function:: SymTridiagonal(d, du)

+   Construct a real-symmetric tridiagonal matrix from the diagonal and upper diagonal, respectively.
+The result is of type ``SymTridiagonal`` and provides efficient specialized eigensolvers, but may be converted into a regular matrix with ``full``.

 .. function:: Woodbury(A, U, C, V)